Pulverizers

 - Industrial Shredders

-- Equipment for the processing and size reduction of a wide range of materials.
+- Equipment used for the processing and size reduction of a wide range of materials.

 - Mechanical Pulp

-- Lignin-containing pulp produced from mechanically grinding logs or wood chips in refineries and pulverizers.
-It is used mainly for the production of newsprint and other paper.
+- Lignin-containing pulp produced by mechanically grinding logs or wood chips in refiners and pulverizers.
+It is used mainly in the production of newsprint and other paper products.

 - Mesh

-- The class of particle size based on its passing through a sieve.
-Often used with powders and fine grains.
+- A class of particle size based on a material's ability to pass through a sieve.
+The term is often used with powders and fine grains.

 - Particle